-If you have osteoporosis, your bones are weaker and have a higher risk of breaking.
-Osteoporosis and hip fractures occur most frequently in older women.
+Osteoporosis and hip fractures tend to occur most frequently in older women.

-Breaking a bone in your hip can be very painful.
-It gets worse when you try to move your leg or bear weight with it.
+With a hip fracture, pain usually gets worse when you try to move your leg or put weight on it.

 Hip fracture treatment

-This is a medical emergency and may require surgery to repair or replace the hip.
-Usually you’ll need long-term physical therapy after surgery.
+Hip fracture is considered a medical emergency and usually requires surgery to repair or replace the hip.
+Long-term physical therapy is usually prescribed after surgery.

 Labral tear treatment